What is ACIA?

 Member participation is seen as critical to the success of the Association.
 Members who are interested in becoming more involved can volunteer on one of the Project groups by contacting the association via: firstname.lastname@example.org

-In addition the President, Vice Presidents, Secretary, Treasurer and all Project Directors are selected from amongst members.
+In addition the President and all Directors are selected from amongst active contributing members.

 How is ACIA different to other international analyst associations?